Plant Sterol Benefit

 Plant sterols aren’t a universal cholesterol tool.
 They’re an outsize intervention for the right variant pattern and a marginal one for the wrong.
 Knowing which side you’re on changes whether to lean into fortified foods, plant-rich diets, or supplements — or to focus the lipid strategy elsewhere.

 Plant Sterol Benefit is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →